David K. Turok

 Areas of Expertise & Civic Involvements

-David Turok, MD/MPH, is an Associate Professor in the Department of Obstetrics and Gynecology at the University of Utah where he directs the Family Planning Fellowship and research program.
+Turok, MD/MPH, directs the Family Planning Fellowship and research program at the University of Utah.
 He is an experienced clinical Obstetrician/Gynecologist, an educator, and researcher.
 He is involved in a wide variety of clinical research projects including testing of new contraceptive methods and improving access to highly effective methods of contraception.
 He currently leads the HER (Highly Effective Reversible) Salt Lake Contraceptive Initiative.
 This county-wide intervention removed financial barriers to all contraceptive methods will provide data on the economic and educational effects of this service for over 4,000 women and serve as an evidence base for expanding contraceptive access for all women with limited resources throughout Utah.

 Provides a framework for family planning efforts that combines patient autonomy with informative communication and free access to all methods of contraception.